Kmeakin/walrus-report/src/30-implementation.md

 multiple 8-bit Code Units.
 For this reason, Walrus uses UTF-8 for its `String` encoding.

-A `String`'s representation in memory is more complex than the other datatypes: while all other primitive datatypes occupy a fixed amount of space that can be known ahead of time, `String`s whose size cannot be known at compile-time can be created by concatenating two existing `String`s together [^StringConcat], or by converting another datatype to a human-readable representation [^ToString].
+A `String`'s representation in memory is more complex than the other data types: while all other primitive data types occupy a fixed amount of space that can be known ahead of time, `String`s whose size cannot be known at compile-time can be created by concatenating two existing `String`s together [^StringConcat], or by converting another data type to a human-readable representation [^ToString].
 Therefore `String`s are represented as a struct containing an 32-bit integer representing the `String`s 'length' (the number of bytes occupied by the `String`'s characters), and a pointer to the `String`'s UTF-8 encoded contents.